creativescala/doodle/docs/src/main/mdoc/core/index.md

 0.5.turns // One turn is a full circle, so this is half a circle
 ```

 There are various methods to perform arithmetic on angles.
 Here are some examples.
-See the @scaladoc[ScalaDoc](doodle.core.Angle) for a complete list.
+See the @:api(doodle.core.Angle) for a complete list.

 ```scala mdoc
 (45.degrees + 45.degrees) < 180.degrees